johngallagher/jar-jar-gone/source/2016-04-06-using-the-spotify-api-to-get-an-albums-tracks.html.md

 tags: tutorial
 ---

-David Bowie's final album before his death was Blackstar.
+[What is an API?](what-is-an-api.html) gave the theory of an API.

-We'll get all the track names for this album using the Spotify API.
+Now it's time to get your hands dirty.

-A good partner practical to [What is an API?](what-is-an-api.html).
+We'll get all the track names David Bowie's Blackstar album using the Spotify API.

 READMORE